Chasing the Beargrease

 Checkpoints: The community center in Finland is the first checkpoint.

 Sawbill is a remote checkpoint that is unassisted — no handlers allowed — and a mandatory six-hour layover on the upbound leg.
 Marathon mushers are expected to arrive early Monday morning.

-The Trail Center on the Gunflint Trail is the turn-around point for the marathon; it has a wonderfully convivial restaurant, and spectators can watch mushers emerging from forest across Poplar Lake.
+The Trail Center on the Gunflint Trail has a wonderfully convivial restaurant, and spectators can watch mushers emerging from forest across Poplar Lake.
 They’re expected to arrive late Monday evening.